dbwebb-se/mvc/example/symfony/README.md

 ### Add a favicon

-The same way we can add a favicon.
+Add a favicon, in the same manner, using `asset()`.
 This is done in the base template `templates/base.html.twig`.

 ```twig
     <link rel="icon" href="{{ asset('img/glider.svg') }}">
 ```

-However, note that it already exists an entry for the favicon in the base template, so remove that before adding your own entry.
+However, note that it already exists an entry for the favicon in the base template, so remove that before adding your entry.